-Using R to graph and do least squares regression-A follow along example.
+Using R to graph and do least squares regression.

 The two most important commands are xyplot for graphing and Im for fitting a linear model.
 At their most basic they have the syntax: xyplot(Y~X, data=data_frame) and Im(Y~X, data=data_frame).
 An example is useful, we will use the rubberband dataset that comes as part of R. First we must bring fastR and rubberband into our current session: